 The last week of my summer before going into my second year of College, I went out to dinner with my friend who was moving to Scotland to live and work.
 There was a moment during dinner when we connected the dots that I could come and visit her during my reading week and we could travel together!
 This was finally the opportunity I was waiting for.
 Two weeks before the trip I got a text on a bus ride to work, it was my friend.
 She had an issue with her Visa and had to come back to Canada the same week I was supposed to visit.
 Well, now what?
 It was too close to my trip that I couldn’t cancel – especially since I booked the cheapest flight out.
 I now spent the next four hours at work asking literally ever single coworker what the hell I should do.
 By the end of the shift I wanted to go, but I thought it was the craziest idea I’ve ever had to go alone.
 I called my parents and they seemed confident that I could do it alone.
 I looked into hostels (it was terrifying) and planned my trip to a tee.
 Leading up to the day of my trip I felt excited, nervous and scared at the same time.

 Before my dad dropped me off at the airport and it was time to say goodbye for a week.
-He was nonchalant about the whole thing as if I did crazy stuff alone like this all the time.
+He was nonchalant about the whole thing as if I did crazy shit alone like this all the time.
 Navigating through the airports was definitely the hardest part, but I figured it out fast enough that I had time to stop for a beer and grab some road snacks.
 Two flights, 1 bus, and 1 train later, I was in Edinburgh jetlagged and in disbelief that I was here.
 Little did I know that I was about to have one of the greatest adventures that would eventually lead me to be confident to be able to travel to other countries alone!